dantasse/neighborhood_guides/README.md

     from aesthetic import foo

 If you try to just run python scripts like you're used to, you might find that it's hard to, say, import something from `util` into `aesthetic`.

+## Making changes and republishing

+Build the app in `site/`.
+Then copy everything from the `site/dist` directory into `docs`.
+(This is because github pages [is set up](https://github.com/dantasse/neighborhood_guides/settings/pages) to read from `docs`.)
+Then, you might have to change index.html to remove some leading slashes in imports, as in [this commit](https://github.com/dantasse/neighborhood_guides/commit/7df250434225ccd9742d736424d157dc661a11be).